 There is nothing like doing your own cooking on a camping trip.
 When you make the food fresh in the great outdoors rather than packing frozen lunches, you get an experience unlike any other, but to make sure that experience is a pleasant one, you need to pack the right cooking gear.
 Here are a few essentials you should have in your cooking kit.

 If you brought a camper trailer, then chances are that it includes a stove.
-Even so, you may want a stove you can use outdoors over a wood fire.
-That’s how you will get an authentic camping experience.
+This is the perfect portable & reliable stove, alternatively you may want a stove you can use outdoors over a wood fire.
+To get an authentic camping experience.

 You want a stove that’s easy to clean, compact enough to be packed away easily and simple enough to use and set up.
 This is your key piece of cooking equipment, so make sure it can accommodate your pots and pans and other cookware.

 You can’t cook outdoors over an open flame unless you have some way to start a fire.
 Most people opt for matches, but if those get wet, then you are out of luck until they dry out unless you have the waterproof kind.
 Waterproof matches are a great addition to your camping supplies in case of bad weather.
 You could go old school and use a flint and steel combination, but that may be more work than you are prepared for.

 The simplest and often most practical method of fire starting is usually to go with a kitchen lighter.
 This lets you light the fire from nearly a foot away (so you don’t burn yourself) and, it won’t matter if it falls or becomes wet.